DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models

 \subsection{Design Overview}

-The workflow of our design is illustrated in Fig.\ref{fig:workflow}.
-It consists of two main phases: watermark embedding and watermark extraction.
-In the watermark embedding phase, different watermarks are dynamically segmented using Eq.\eqref{eq:7} and embedded into the LLM-generated text for various users.
-In the watermark extraction phase, the LLM-generated text is segmented through dynamic programming, optimizing segmentation loss and color loss to effectively extract the embedded watermark.
+The overall workflow of our approach is illustrated in Fig.~\ref{fig:workflow}, comprising two main phases: watermark embedding and watermark extraction.
+During the embedding phase, LLM-generated text is dynamically segmented and watermarked based on the current bit and Eq.~\eqref{eq:inequation}.
+In the extraction phase, the watermarked text is segmented using dynamic programming, jointly minimizing segmentation loss and color loss to accurately recover the embedded watermark.